autokey/autokey/API-Examples.md

 ### fill_selection ###

-fill_selection copies text into the X selection.
+fill_selection copies text into the X selection, that is the X11 PRIMARY selection ([Technical specification](https://specifications.freedesktop.org/clipboards-spec/clipboards-latest.txt)).

 The script does the following:

-1. Takes the text 'Hello World' and copies it to the clipboard as the upper case text 'HELLO WORLD'.
+1. Takes the text 'Hello World' and copies it to the PRIMARY selection buffer as the upper case text 'HELLO WORLD'.

 2. Waits 0.2 seconds for the clipboard operation to finish.
 This wait is unlikely to be necessary for small amounts of text, but clipboard operations can be slow.

-3. Sends the keys ctrl+v to paste the text from the clipboard.
+3. Presses the middle mouse button to paste the text from the selection buffer.

 #### fill_selection script ####